evanlindsey/Postmanaut/README.md

 ![Import](./Screenshots/import.png)

-Take the Connection ID from the URL (displayed in the game) and add it as an environment variable in Postman:
+Take the Connection ID from the URL (displayed in the game) and add it as the environment variable 'connectionId' in Postman:

 ![URL](./Screenshots/url.png)